silentorb/game-design/general/game-engine-comparison-matrix.md

 * Unreal Engine is a massive installation
 * The Epic Games Store is not a great tool for downloading software, particularly large downloads
-* The Unreal Engine installation process is unusually error prone for a software application
+* The Unreal Engine installation process is unusually error prone